 Google gives its users control of what data it collects on their Account page.
 Users can decide how Google targets them with personalized ads and delete records of their search history.
 While using different search engines will help, remember that Google can also access your data via Android devices, YouTube, and Gmail.

-5. Email services that will not track you
+5. Use email services that don’t track you

 Protecting your online activity means nothing if you do not secure your emails.
 While most tech companies have stopped scanning private emails for advertising data, recent news stories have shown the practice still exists.
 The best option to keep your emails secure and private are end-to-end encrypted services such as ProtonMail.